 As part of settling the Site B litigation, the former Redevelopment Agency secured \$15.5 million from Chevron pursuant to the terms of the Chevron USA/Union Oil Settlement Agreement.
 In the settlement negotiations for Site B, Chevron was quite focused on the required groundwater remediation.
-They were astute in recognizing that as a real issue, and the Redevelopment Agency's demand at the outset of the mediation included a range of \$8-17 million to deal with the ongoing groundwater issues at/near Site B. The
+They were savvy enough to see that as a real issue, and the Redevelopment Agency's demand at the outset of the mediation included a range of \$8-17 million to deal with the ongoing groundwater issues at/near Site B. The Redevelopment Agency's demand thus reinforced Chevron's focus on groundwater impacts at and flowing toward Site B.

-10 It is also worth noting that the Corporation Yard is not listed in, and thus is not governed by, the LRPMP.
+Also worth noting that the Corporation Yard is not listed in, and thus not governed by, the LRPMP.
 Further, as provided by Section 34191.3 (b), the time in which to have the Department of Finance consider and approve an amendment to the LRPMP expired as of July 1, 2016.
 Accordingly, Sections 34177(e) and 34181(a) are the operative provisions with respect to disposition of the Corporation Yard.

-Recognized Obligation Payment Schedule 20-21 Successor Agency Meeting | January 21, 2020 Page 17 of 29
+Recognized Obligation Payment Schedule 21-22 Successor Agency | January 19, 2021 Page 16 of 26